dochia-dev/dochia-cli/README.md

 ## What is Dochia?

 Dochia automatically generates and executes negative and boundary testing so you can focus on creative problem-solving.
+It auto-generates malicious, weird, and edge-case inputs to hammer your endpoints.
+Instead of spending 40% of your time writing repetitive test cases and missing critical edge cases, let Dochia do the heavy lifting while you focus on building amazing features.

-It auto-generates malicious, weird, and edge-case inputs to hammer your endpoints. * *It's like throwing a tantrum at your API, so your users don't have to.**
+**It's like throwing a tantrum at your API, so your users don't have to.**

 ## About the Name

 Dochia comes from Romanian folklore - a legendary figure known for testing the limits of winter's harshness.
 Like its namesake, this tool rigorously tests your APIs to ensure they can withstand any conditions.

-Instead of spending 40% of your time writing repetitive test cases and missing critical edge cases, let Dochia do the heavy lifting while you focus on building amazing features.

 ## Features